graalvm/graalvm-demos/polyglot-javascript-java-r/README.md

-# GraalVM demos: Polyglot JavaScript, Java, R application
+# GraalVM Demos: Polyglot JavaScript, Java, R application

 This repository contains the code for a demo application for [GraalVM](graalvm.org).